 About the Program

-At the end of the year, the group will create and perform a theater event where they will share what they have learned in the workshops.
+At the end of the workshop series, the group will create and perform a musical theater event where they will share what they have learned in the workshops.
 Potential employers and the autism community will be invited to attend.

-The Improv to a Job workshops are offered at no cost.
+The current Improv to a Job workshop series is offered at no cost.
 We encourage everyone to donate on our Donation Page.
-You can download our Improv to a job flyer here.
+You can download our Winter/Spring 2025 Improv to a job flyer here.

 About Improv to a Job’s Workshop Team